Overnight Camp Information

 The Watersports Camp is the newest way that we are continuing to Engage the Heart of our high school campers by providing another opportunity for older campers to grow in their faith.
 This camp will allow the campers to be on the water almost every day they are at camp.
 They will be wakeboarding, wakesurfing, skiing, tubing and more behind world class boats.
 Our partnership with Nautique and Watersports Central is making this possible.
 The primary focus of the Watersports camp is for campers to learn how to grow in their faith while getting to be on the water the whole week.
 For pricing and dates head back to our Overnight registration.

 During our Leadership Summit Program we focus on developing leaders from a biblical perspective.
-Our founder, Bill Chapman, leads this program with the help of guest speakers.
+James Ward leads this program with the help of guest speakers and our full-time staff.
 He facilitates leadership development sessions practice opportunities and holds Q&A times for the students to ask all kinds of questions.
 The campers still participate in fun camp activities like Teams Course, tubing on the lake, rappelling, Jacob’s Ladder and white water rafting on the Ocoee.
-The sessions will challenge them to start thinking about leadership before they thrust into those types of positions.
-They also take the Myers Briggs Personality Assessment.
+The sessions will challenge them to become leaders in their schools, churches and communities.

 Our GO program is designed for campers who learn best on the move!
 Through high adventure on rivers and ropes courses and intimate conversations around the campfire, GO campers will be challenged to put their faith in action both at camp and back at home!
 While GO campers still get to experience classic camp traditions such as high ropes, tubing, and tribal, they also have the unique opportunity to spend much of their time with us on off-site excursions.
 These adventures include a day long hike, kayaking, overnight camping, and white water rafting on the Ocoee!
 If you’re ready to grow closer to God and your friends through adventure this is the program for you!
 For dates and pricing head back to our Overnight registration.